Kopan Monastery and other famous Buddhist monasteries in Nepal

 Bouddhanath Monastery, Nepal’s largest monastery located 7 km east of Kathmandu Durbar Square.
 It is one of the most important pilgrimage sites in the world and the largest stupa in Nepal.
 This stupa is considering one of the most popular holiest sites for the Buddhist faith.
 The atmosphere of the whole place lightens up with zest as the fragrance of incense drifts through the air.
 This Stupa, a well-known Buddhist pilgrimage site, is included in the World Heritage Cultural site list by UNESCO.
 Tibetans in thousands came to this famous Buddhist Chaitya and energized the Stupa, after the Chinese invasion in 1959. this is nearby the Kopan monastery.

 In February, the most famous festival called Lhosar is celebrated according to the Tibetan New Year.
-Visitors from different countries visit this stupa because of the beliefs that this stupa has got the divine power to fulfill wishes and give blessings.
+Visitors from different countries visit this stupa because of the belief that this stupa has got the divine power to fulfill wishes and give blessings.
 Buddhists visit monasteries to attend daily prayers, community, and food.
 No doubt, this monastery is architecturally rich and marvelous, which is the primary source of attraction for visitors from all around the world.

 Last but not least, the spectacular views over cities and villages are the perks of Bouddhanath Monastery.
 Walking around the stupa in a clockwise direction while turning the prayer wheels (mounted in four walls of the stupa) repeating the mantras are the significant ritual visitors can enjoy.
-People believe that spinning a wheel once is equivalent off repeating the mantra engraved on its 11,000 times.
+People believe that spinning a wheel once is equivalent to repeating the mantra engraved on its 11,000 times.

 One spin of a prayer wheel here is the equivalent of repeating the mantra engraved on it 11,000 times.